the-blue-alliance/the-blue-alliance-android/README.md

 ============
 Want to add features, fix bugs, or just poke around the code?
 No problem!

+### Project Management
-1. Keep up to date with the [mailing list](https://groups.google.com/forum/#!forum/thebluealliance-developers) and read through the [planning documents](https://drive.google.com/#folders/0B5RO2Yzh2z01MDBOVXYwM1lXdFk) so you know what's going on.
+ - Keep up to date with the [mailing list](https://groups.google.com/forum/#!forum/thebluealliance-developers)
+ - Read through the [planning documents](https://drive.google.com/#folders/0B5RO2Yzh2z01MDBOVXYwM1lXdFk) so you know what's going on.
+ - Watch our [Trello board](https://trello.com/b/x42paPe3/tba-android) for updates on our long-term plans

+### Make Commits!
-2. Set up your development environment if you haven't used Android Studio before ([see below](#setup))
+1. Set up your development environment if you haven't used Android Studio before ([see below](#setup))
-3. Fork this repository, import the project to your IDE, and create a branch for your changes
+2. Fork this repository, import the project to your IDE, and create a branch for your changes
-4. Make, commit, and push your changes to your branch
+3. Make, commit, and push your changes to your branch
-5. Submit a pull request here and we'll review it and get it added in!
+4. Submit a pull request here and we'll review it and get it added in!

 For more detailed instructions, checkout [GitHub's Guide to Contributing](https://guides.github.com/activities/contributing-to-open-source/)